PrismarineJS/mineflayer/doc/mf.rst

     Stop an interval that is in progress

     :param Number id: The ID which you got from :func:`setInterval`.

+.. function:: currentTimestamp()

+    Returns the number of milliseconds since some arbitrary fixed event in the past.

 .. function:: debug(line)